GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/devtools/index.md

 }
 ```

-An instance of the `devtools_page` specified in your extension's manifest is created for every
-DevTools window opened.
-The page may add other extension pages as panels and sidebars to the
-DevTools window using the [`devtools.panels`][api-panels] API.

-{% Aside %}

 The `devtools_page` field must point to an HTML page.
-The DevTools
+Because the DevTools
-page must be local to your extension, so it is best to specify it using a relative URL.
+page must be local to your extension, we recommend specifying it it using a relative URL.

-{% endAside %}

-The `chrome.devtools.*` API modules are available only to the pages loaded within the DevTools
+The members of the `chrome.devtools` API are available only to the pages loaded within the DevTools
-window.
-Content scripts and other extension pages do not have these APIs.
-Thus, the APIs are
+window while that window is open.
+Content scripts and other extension pages don't have access
-available only through the lifetime of the DevTools window.

-There are also some DevTools APIs that are still experimental.
-Refer to [chrome.experimental.\*
-APIs][api-index] for the list of experimental APIs and guidelines on how to use them.
+to these APIs.

 ## DevTools UI elements: panels and sidebar panes {: #devtools-ui }